 I do not allow speech that is solely intended to provoke other users, to cause disorder or confusion, or to inhibit regular, on-topic conversation.
 In this area especially, we defer to the flags left by our users in the context of our growing community reputation system.

 I also do not tolerate stalking.
 This includes posting personal information about another community member, pursuing another member from thread to thread in an attempt to harass, deliberately misquoting or lying about another member, copying a username in order to embarrass or harass another member, or unwelcome sexual advances toward another member.
-In addition, I do not tolerate lying about being my identity online.
+In addition, I do not tolerate posters lying about being my identity online.

 5) No Spam, I am: Members of the Hoboken Journal online community deserve to be free from spam, and I do not allow posting the same comment multiple times within one thread or on multiple threads.

-I will delete all comments containing business solicitations not approved be me in advance.
+I will delete all comments containing business solicitations not approved by me in advance.
 A link to a personal blog or other relevant Hoboken blog or news source is fine as long as it ties in to the topic or flow of the conversations (even Hoboken 411).